icpc/ccs-specs/Contest_API.md

 directly submits to the CCS, e.g. with a command-line submit client.

 In this case the client has the `team` role and a specific `team_id` already associated with it.
-POST must be used and the attributes `id`, `team_id`, `time`, and `contest_time` should not be specified; the server will determine these attributes and should reject submissions specifying them, or may ignore a `team_id` that is identical to the one that the client has authenticated as.
+POST must be used and the properties `id`, `team_id`, `time`, and `contest_time` should not be specified; the server will determine these properties and should reject submissions specifying them, or may ignore a `team_id` that is identical to the one that the client has authenticated as.